Tudyx/ai-dataloader/README.md

 [`ndarray`](https://docs.rs/ndarray/latest/ndarray/) can't [currently run on the GPU](https://github.com/rust-ndarray/ndarray/issues/840).

-But if you're tensor library can be created from a [`ndarray`](https://docs.rs/ndarray/latest/ndarray/), it could be easily integrated.
+But if your tensor library can be created from a [`ndarray`](https://docs.rs/ndarray/latest/ndarray/), it could be easily integrated.

-I've planned to integrate different tensor libraries using [features](https://doc.rust-lang.org/cargo/reference/features.html), file free to add an issue if you want to submit one.
+I've planned to integrate different tensor libraries using [features](https://doc.rust-lang.org/cargo/reference/features.html), feel free to add an issue if you want to submit one.

 ### Next Features